OnionIoT/Onion-Docs/Omega2/Projects/iot/gcal-alarm.md

 ```
 opkg update
-opkg install python python-pip
+opkg install python python-pip git git-http ca-bundle
 ```

-We'll need python packages that aren't available in the LEDE repository.
-To install, we'll use `pip` instead of `opkg`:
+We'll use `pip` to install some additional Python module:

 ```
-pip install setuptools
+pip install --upgrade setuptools
 pip install urllib3 python-crontab icalendar
 ```

-First we'll install `setuptools` - a requirement for our other packages.

-`urllib3` will help connect to our calendar source. `icalendar` will help parse the calendar data, and `crontab` will allow us to create and remove cron jobs for our alarm.
+The `urllib3` module will help make HTTP requests to connect to our calendar source. `icalendar` will help parse the calendar data, and `crontab` will allow us to create and remove cron jobs for our alarm.

 #### 3. Build the Buzzer Circuit